tamay86/tamay.mariadb/README.md

 List of all variables, including default values.

+    # Version of mariadb to be installed
+    # 'default' will use the version in the default repository
+    # Other versions will use the repository from mariadb.org
+    # Possible values: 'default', '10.0', '10.1', '10.2', '10.3'
+    mariadb_version: 'default'

+Defines the version of MariaDB, that will be installed.
+Either use ```default``` for MariaDB packages from the system repository, or use a version number to install this version from the mariadb.org repository.

     # Password of root user.
 Will be generated if left empty
     mariadb_root_password: ''